Fuuh1/Landing-Page-One/README.md

-#This is the Landing Page using Pure HTML & JS
+#This is the Landing Page using Pure HTML & CSS

+# This is Not Responsive ..